mubar3/laravel_predis/README.md

 ## how to install
 install nodejs,
-setting redist host in env, if local can use 127.0.0.1 setting LARAVEL_ECHO_HOST in env, if local can use 127.0.0.1
+setting redist host in env, if local can use 127.0.0.1

 install redist in server
 ```